Maison De L'Argoat 1

-Located 300 metres from the Brevent cabine and a few minutes walk to the Aguille de Midi and central Chamonix the apartments are perfectly situated to explore all of Chamonix's winter and summer attractions.
+Located in the centre of Chamonix, about 250 metres from the Brevent cabine and a few minutes walk to the Aguille de Midi the apartments are perfectly situated to explore all of Chamonix's winter and summer attractions.

-The Ibex apartment is on the ground floor of the house and provides a very spacious 70m2 of living accommodation, with absolutely stunning views from the lounge to Mont Blanc and the Aguille du Midi.
+The Argoat 1 apartment is on the ground floor of the house and provides a very spacious 70m2 of living accommodation, with absolutely stunning views from the lounge to Mont Blanc and the Aguille du Midi.

 Decorated to a very high standard the apartment has two bedrooms, one double and one twin, both with large fitted wardrobes, so there's plenty of space for clothing.
 The double bedroom has an ensuite shower room and the twin bedroom can also be transformed into a bunk room.
 There is also a second separate bathroom as well.